 - helps speed up the divorce process and saves divorce costs

 - helps ensure that items with sentimental value remain with the person to whom they matter most

-- helps ensure that the people you choose (such as children from earlier relationships) inherit your wealth
+- helps ensure that the people you choose (such as children from an earlier relationship) inherit your wealth

-- prevents your wealth from being gifted away shortly before break-up
+- prevents your wealth from being given away shortly before break-up

 - helps protect business assets from being split and sold

 - makes a separation less emotionally stressful by removing the need to negotiate over as many things

 Prenuptial agreements are not legally binding.
 However, a bill has been placed before Parliament “Matrimonial Property, Needs and Agreements”.
 The bill contains provisions for what is commonly known as a pre-nuptial agreement.

 The current position is that a prenuptial agreement will, in normal circumstances be taken into consideration by a UK court provided that:

 - both people considered and understood the implications of entering into the agreement